cloudmesh/cloudmesh-manual/docs-source/source/configuration/configuration.rst

 Mongo via Docker
 ~~~~~~~~~~~~~~~~

-Mongo can also be easily deployed and run via docker for cloudmesh.
+Mongo can also be easily deployed and run via docker for Cloudmesh.
 To achieve
 this you have to set the `MODE` to `docker` either by editing the yaml file or using